mavazpour/anpr/README.md

 ## Source code

 This repository documents the project for portfolio purposes.
-The production source code itself remains proprietary to Anamis Electronic Vira — happy to walk through the architecture and trade-offs in an interview.
+The production source code itself remains proprietary to Anamis Electronic Vira.

 ## License